hosseinn/DocumentLoader/README.md

     LOROOT = /home/hossein/Projects/libreoffice/core/instdir

 In such case, the above symbolic link is not needed, and should not be created.

-Compiling and running the `DocumentLoader` example is easy.
-First, run an instance of LibreOffice to listen for the incoming connections:

-    $ libreoffice7.1 "--accept=socket,port=2083;urp;"

-and then just open the project file in Qt Creator, and click `Run` or press `Ctrl+R`.

 If you use a local build, run: